 8. Compact Bug Out Bag With Supplies

 Want to equip your favorite prepper with a pre-packed bugout bag?
-If so, order a Premium Emergency Survival Bag & Kit that includes a mini first-aid kit, water filter, food, fire-starter, and shelter supplies.
+If so, order a Premium Emergency Survival Bag & Kit with a mini first-aid kit, water filter, food, fire starter, and shelter supplies.
 It's also a good choice as an emergency kit for a vehicle and a popular gift for preppers.

 9. Teeny-Tiny Emergency Waterproof Sleeping Bag and Blanket

 Gifts for preppers often include really small items that can be easily stored and packed out in a hurry.
 This Delmera Emergency Survival Bag for sleeping fits in the palm of a man's hand.
 Grab it and go!
 Makes a great stocking stuffer for a prepper.

 10. Books for Preppers

 Either one is an inexpensive gift for a prepper and a great read!
 For more ideas, check out our post on Off-Grid Reading List.

 Whether you're looking for gifts for men or women, you'll find something on this list to suit the prepper you know.